Is the title confusing?

 You can find more details on the official website.

 Once all the requirements are fulfilled, you become a Certified Financial Planner (CFP).

 How will the CFP certificate help your career?

-With the CFP certificate, you can work with individual clients or handle them within an organisation to manage their long-term and short-term financial goals.
+With the CFP certificate, you can work with individual clients or handle them within an organization to manage their long-term and short-term financial goals.

-You can advise them on legal restrictions, financial laws, estate planning, investments planning, insurance benefits, tax planning and other things.
+You can advise them on legal restrictions, financial laws, estate planning, investment planning, insurance benefits, tax planning, and other things.

-As the financial planner, you need to possess a holistic understanding of client’s business and offer complete financial solutions.
+As a financial planner, you need to possess a holistic understanding of the client’s business and offer complete financial solutions.